Transaction Cycle Risks

 You're an auditor, explaining transaction cycles to a firm's owner.

-- You're examining the Payroll Cycle.
+- You're examining the Inventory and Production Cycle.

 Answer: